A guide to board structure

 Many boards will not utilise the option to co-opt, and these seats remain empty.
 In the case of an integrated school, the proprietor of the school holds the right to fill a maximum of four of the green seats (proprietors’ appointments).
 Some boards may have reduced their constitution, so they have fewer blue seats in which case they also have fewer green seats.
 Alternatively, they may have increased their constitution and have more blue seats and consequently the option of more green.
 More about these options later.
 It is also important to note that any person who can be elected to sit in the staff representative yellow seat can never be elected, selected, or co-opted to sit in either blue or green seats.
 A trustee in a yellow seat may never chair a meeting of the board.

 When the board is considering a vacancy, it may choose to follow the selection process.
-For this process to be done properly, the community needs to be notified that the board intends to fill a casual vacancy by selection and that there are 28 days to 10 percent or more of eligible voters to request a by-election.
+For this process to be done properly, the community needs to be notified that the board intends to fill a casual vacancy by selection and that there are 28 days for 10 percent or more of eligible voters to request a by-election.
 Once the 28 days are up, without the 10 percent threshold being reached, the board can select someone to fill the vacancy.
 The board now looks something like this with the selected member sitting in the seat with red stripes:

 The most important aspect of their seat is that for all aspects of the board’s work it is actually a blue seat – the only time the red stripe matters is when dealing with further casual vacancies on that side of the table.